Infinite Probabilistic Secret Sharing: Structures realized by perfect and weakly perfect schemes

 $3\Rightarrow5$: We remark that $\mathcal A$ is finitely generated if and only if every qualified set contains a finite qualified set.
-Suppose that the almost perfect scheme $\mathcal S=\langle\mu,h\rangle$ realizes $\mathcal A$, and let $c\ge 1$ be the constant from Definition \ref{def:scheme-type} equation (\ref{eq:SchemaType:1}).
+Suppose that the weakly perfect measurable scheme $\mathcal S=\langle\mu,h\rangle$ realizes $\mathcal A$ and let $c\ge 1$ be the constant from Definition \ref{def:scheme-type}, equation (\ref{eq:SchemaType:1}).